siefkenj/IBLODEs/book/typst/modules/module3.typ

 #show_def("component_and_phase")

+Phase plots are useful for visualizing the relationship between dependent variables, which represent the relations expressed in the system of differential equations.

+However, they can be hard to interpret.
+For example, in the plot above, it is hard to see how the populations of ants and aphids change over time.

+Also, when we have more than two dependent variables, as in the following example, a phase plot becomes almost impossible to visualize.

-XXX We need a nice conclusion
+XXX Revise and improve the conclusion

 #example(
   prompt: [The Three-dimensional Lorenz Equations],
   [
     Phase space is not limited to two dimensions.
-    Consider the Lorentz equations, introduced by Edward Lorenz to demonstrate the inherent challenge in weather prediction.#footnote[The Lorenz equations would go on to become a foundational example in the study of chaos theory---a deterministic but hard to predict dependence on initial conditions.]
+    Consider the Lorenz equations, introduced by Edward Lorenz to demonstrate the inherent challenge in weather prediction.#footnote[The Lorenz equations would go on to become a foundational example in the study of chaos theory---a deterministic but hard to predict dependence on initial conditions.]
     The Lorenz equations are
     $